◷ Reading Time: 16 minutes

 If you want to stop debugging and see the output, click Stop Debugging.

-7. When your model is linked to other models and you are trying to navigate into the child model, FlexRule Designer will ask you to confirm that you wish to open and navigate to the child model in detail or just execute it (in which case it does not go to child model details).
+6. When your model is linked to other models and you are trying to navigate into the child model, FlexRule Designer will ask you to confirm that you wish to open and navigate to the child model and show debug navigation through the child.
+Or just execute the child model and return the output.

-8. Once the execution is successful, you will see a message.
+7. Once the execution is successful, you will see a success notification modal appear.

 Download the project